A Legacy of Learning

 In 1961, the American Bar Association joined with the American Judicature Society and the Institute of Judicial Administration to organize the Joint Committee for the Effective Administration of Justice.
 Supreme Court Justice Tom C. Clark served as chair along with Professor Ernest C. Friesen (the NJC’s first dean) who played a key role.
 Among the Committee’s recommendations was the need to create an entity to provide judicial education.

-In 1963, with operating dollars provided by the W. K. Kellogg Foundation of Battle Creek, Michigan, The National Judicial College opened its doors to judges seeking further insight into their profession at the University of Colorado at Boulder.
+The College’s board first met in 1963.
+In 1964, with operating dollars provided by the W. K. Kellogg Foundation of Battle Creek, Michigan, the National College of State Trial Judges, as it was then known, held its first session at the University of Colorado at Boulder for judges seeking further insight into their profession .
 The need was evident with more than 300 judges applying for the 83 available seats.
-In 1964, with additional funding from the State of Nevada, the College moved its permanent academic home to the University of Nevada, Reno campus.
-The College’s first building, dedicated on the Reno campus in 1972, was built with funds from the Max C. Fleischmann Foundation.
+In 1965, with additional funding from the Max C. Fleischmann Foundation and the State of Nevada, the College moved its permanent academic home to the University of Nevada, Reno campus.
+The College’s first building, dedicated on the Reno campus in 1972, was built with funds from the Fleischmann Foundation.